 * Sean is set to score a number of productions in 2020.
-Including a 90 minute feature documentary titled "From Sky To Sea" produced by Sea Dog TV International, two documentary series produced by Melbourne based production company 50 Kal Communications and a short film produced by Rush Films and Screenwest.
+Including a 90 minute feature documentary titled 'From Sky To Sea' produced by Sea Dog TV International, a second feature documentary called 'The Last Horns of Africa' two documentary series produced by Melbourne based production company 50 Kal Communications and a short film produced by Rush Films and Screenwest.

 * Sean has recently been scoring corporate films and commercials for companies such as IBM and Hubspot.